 Building Analyst Group firm specializing in building envelope systems including design, forensics, construction administration, and quality assurance services, like testing.
-Typical testing and verification services include mock-up testing, on-site testing, observation for quality assurance, water testing, and code compliance verification.

 Testing can be used as a tool to verify compliance with construction documents and manufacturers’ published performance.
 For unproven or untested assemblies, prefabricated items (panels, windows, and curtain walls), and integration with discrete building systems, it reveals short or long term weaknesses in construction or fabrication.
 Testing and verification, when used in conjunction with proper design and observations, can be invaluable and pays for itself many times over.

 Building Analyst Group Inc assists building owners, architects, contractors, and the construction industry with making buildings perform better.
 We have a holistic approach to building performance by improving building longevity, mitigating risk of defects, and lowering operational expenses with sound building sciences.
 Our staff specializes in building envelope systems, roofing, waterproofing, building forensics, mechanical systems, and testing.